testacoutn/releases-test/README.md

 # KIDOZ_ADMOB_ADAPTER
-Kidoz AdMob mediation adapter Version 1.5
+Kidoz AdMob mediation adapter Version 1.6
+Built and tested with Google Mobile Ads SDK 18.2.0

 </br>

 **Prerequisits:**
 * To use the Kidoz SDK adapter for AdMob you should make sure you have:
-1. AdMob Mediation integrated in your project.
+1. Google Mobile Ads SDK 17.2.0 or higher integrated in your project as explained [HERE](https://developers.google.com/admob/android/quick-start):
 2. A fully functional AdMob ad placement.
 3. Kidoz SDK built with your project.